Category:

 Miramax

-Using their profits from the company, the brothers decided to create a small independent film distribution company Miramax.
+Using their profits from the company, the brothers decided to create a small independent film distribution company, Miramax.
 They named the company after their parents, Miriam and Max.
-The focused on releasing independent films that other distribution companies had turned down for fear that they wouldn't be commercially successful.
+They focused on releasing independent films that other distribution companies had turned down for fear that they wouldn't be commercially successful.
 The company's first releases were primarily music-oriented concert films like "Rockshow," featuring Paul McCartney.
-In the 1980s, Miramax acquired the rights to two films that that had been filmed in Britain for the human rights organization, Amnesty International.
+In the 1980s, Miramax acquired the rights to two films that had been filmed in Britain for the human rights organization Amnesty International.
 Miramax edited the two original films into one movie, "The Secret Policeman's Other Ball," which was released in 1982 and became Miramax's first hit.

-The brothers built on this success over the next decade, releasing a number of critically-acclaimed arthouse films which were moderate commercial success.
-They released the documentary, "The Thin Blue Line," in 1988 which told the story of a wrongfully convicted inmate sentenced to death row.
+The brothers built on this success over the next decade, releasing a number of critically acclaimed arthouse films that were moderate commercial success.
+They released the documentary "The Thin Blue Line" in 1988, which told the story of a wrongfully convicted inmate sentenced to death row.
 The publicity that came from the movie ultimately resulted in the inmate's release and helped increase Miramax's profile in the media.
 The next year, they released "Sex, Lies, and Videotape," by Steven Soderbergh, which made Miramax the most successful independent studio in America.

 The Weinstein Company

 In December of 2017, Bob Weinstein filed a trademark application for Watch This Entertainment.
-He spent the next two years developed an idea for a new production company.
+He spent the next two years developing an idea for a new production company.
 He announced that the company would focus on family films, comedies, and upscale adult thrillers.
-The first project released under the company was the animated feature film, "Endangered."
+The first project released under the company was the animated feature film "Endangered."

 Personal Life